itarozzi/lvgl_eezstudio_boilerplate_esp32cyd/README.md

 - add tips on how to use eez-studio with LVGL
 - looking for a way to use `lv_conf.h` and `User_Setup.h` without copy them in `.pio` subdir
 - adapt the boilerplate for Raspberry Pi Pico (RP2040) too
+- adapt the boilerplate for using LVGL PC simulation (?)
+- study EEZ-Studio Flows